 In Illinois, a driver must stop and yield:

-- During school days when children are near a school zone crosswalks.
+During school days when children are near school zone crosswalks.

-- When pedestrians are walking on unmarked crosswalks on the driver’s side of the road and there no traffic control signs.
+When pedestrians are walking on unmarked crosswalks on the driver’s side of the road and there are no traffic control signs.

-- When making a lawful turn on a red light after a complete stop.
+When making a lawful turn at a red light after a complete stop.